adrielcafe/hal/README.md

 The `HAL` class receives the following parameters:
 * A [`CoroutineScope`](https://kotlin.github.io/kotlinx.coroutines/kotlinx-coroutines-core/kotlinx.coroutines/-coroutine-scope/) (tip: use the [built in viewModelScope](https://developer.android.com/topic/libraries/architecture/coroutines#viewmodelscope))
-* A initial state
+* An initial state
+* An *optional* capacity to specify the [Channel buffer size](https://kotlin.github.io/kotlinx.coroutines/kotlinx-coroutines-core/kotlinx.coroutines.channels/-channel/index.html) (default is [Channel.UNLIMITED](https://kotlin.github.io/kotlinx.coroutines/kotlinx-coroutines-core/kotlinx.coroutines.channels/-channel/-u-n-l-i-m-i-t-e-d.html))
+* An *optional* [CoroutineDispatcher](https://kotlin.github.io/kotlinx.coroutines/kotlinx-coroutines-core/kotlinx.coroutines/-coroutine-dispatcher/index.html) to run the reducer function (default is [Dispatcher.DEFAULT](https://kotlin.github.io/kotlinx.coroutines/kotlinx-coroutines-core/kotlinx.coroutines/-dispatchers/-default.html))
 * A reducer function, `suspend (action: A, transitionTo: (S) -> Unit) -> Unit`, where:
-    - `suspend`: the reducer runs inside a coroutine scope on a [default dispatcher](https://kotlin.github.io/kotlinx.coroutines/kotlinx-coroutines-core/kotlinx.coroutines/-coroutine-dispatcher/), so you can run IO and other complex tasks without worrying about block the Main Thread
+    - `suspend`: the reducer runs inside a `CoroutineScope`, so you can run IO and other complex tasks without worrying about block the Main Thread
     - `action: A`: the action emitted to the state machine
     - `transitionTo: (S) -> Unit`: the function responsible for changing the state